siddhant-vij/URL-Shortener/README.md

 - **Languages and Frameworks**: The project is entirely written in Go, leveraging its standard library for HTTP server functionality & concurrency management.
 - **Architecture**: Follows the Model-View-Controller (MVC) design pattern, separating data handling (Model), user interface (View), and application logic (Controller) for clarity and maintainability.
-- **Data Storage**: Uses an in-memory data store for quick access and simplicity, with a straightforward path to adapt to database storage for persistence.
+- **Data Storage**: Uses an in-memory data store for quick access and simplicity, with a straightforward path to adapt to database storage for persistence. *Expanded to include MongoDB.*

 <br>